 - End of Week Live Audio Chat: View the lectures and in-class student discussions at times of your own choosing during the week but hopefully before the end of week evening live discussion session.
 The audio technology used for these sessions is through the Voice Over Internet Protocol of ConnectPro (We can potentially use Skype as a backup.)
 The optional Thursday or Friday late afternoon discussion session runs from 5:30-6:30 pm unless another mutually agreed upon time with all distance students is arranged.
 See paragraph E below for further details.

 - Additional Term Paper: Because distance students are not obligated to participate in and graded on class participation or serve as class moderators, they are expected to do an additional term paper.
 It typically involves the reading of an instructor approved book and providing a detailed briefing of the material and issues contained in the text.
 See the Lectures and Assignments web page.

 - Note that this is an undergraduate course addressing broad ranging social, legal, ethical, education, business and collaboration issues in the context of an emerging global cyber society.

 - Required readings include several books, chapters of books and some articles.
-See the course bibliography (this changes each semester so it must be dated 2017/2018).
+See the course bibliography which includes the numerous books considered (this changes so please verify the linked biblio is for the current academic year).
 The reading assignments are much heavier than experienced normally in computer science or engineering courses so you should begin reading the materials immediately and pace yourself to ensure their completion.
 For the explicit required readings, see Lectures and Assignments.
 The required books should be ordered through online book suppliers and are typically available in new or used paper versions and in e-book versions.
 Some books may be available through Fogler Library and audio versions of some of the book are available through URSUS or Fogler Library.